Saturable Purcell filter for circuit quantum electrodynamics: Abstract

 \section{Abstract}

-We consider a typical circuit QED setup where a data artificial atom encodes a qubit and is dispersively coupled to a measurement resonator that in turn is coupled to a transmission line.
-We show theoretically that by placing a filter artificial atom in this transmission line, the effective decay of the data artificial atom into the transmission line (the Purcell decay) is suppressed.
-When strong control fields are present in the transmission line, the filter artificial atom is saturated and hence effectively switched off.
-This permits both control and measurement of the data artificial atom using a single transmission line, while maintaining the Purcell filtering capability and therefore a long coherence time of the data artificial atom in the absence of the control pulses.
-We also apply open systems optimal control techniques to optimize the $\pi$-pulse on the data artificial atom, achieving high fidelity.
-The considered setup is compatible with the frequency multiplexing, potentially enabling both control and measurement of several qubits using a single Purcell-filtered transmission line.
-Our work helps with the scalability of the superconducting quantum computers by decreasing the ratio between the number of qubits and the number of the required transmission lines.
-For the setups that already use one transmission line both for measurement and control, our work provides a way to filter out the qubit frequency completely without removing the possibility of controlling the system.
+We consider a typical circuit QED setup where an artificial atom encodes a qubit and is dispersively coupled to a measurement resonator that in turn is coupled to a transmission line.
+We show theoretically that by placing another artificial atom in this transmission line to act as a filter, the Purcell decay of the qubit into the transmission line is suppressed.
+When strong control fields are applied in the transmission line, the filter is saturated and effectively switched off.
+Such a Purcell filtering capability permits both the control and measurement of the qubit using the single transmission line, while maintaining the long coherence time of the qubit in the absence of the control pulses.
+We show that high fidelity Pauli $\sigma_x$ gates on the qubit can be realized using simple pulse shapes.
+For devices that already use one transmission line both for control and measurement of the qubit, our work provides a way to completely filter out the qubit frequency without removing the possibility of controlling the system.
+Further, combining the proposed filter with frequency multiplexing potentially enables both control and measurement of several qubits using a single Purcell-filtered transmission line.
+This will enhance the scalability of superconducting quantum processors by decreasing the number of the required transmission lines.